aklump/loft_docs/source/ld--compiling.md

 ## Requirements

-1. Compiling uses [Markdown Php](http://michelf.ca/projects/php-markdown/), which is included in this distribution.
-1. Output of `.txt` files requires that [Lynx](http://lynx.isc.org/) be installed.
+1. In order to use the text format you must have [Lynx](http://lynx.isc.org/) installed.

 ## How to compile